svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 with operating in a small (fixed size) memory area provided as an argument from the user.

-The parser in lispBm operates on an abstracted character stream that provides four operations: `more`, `get`, `peek` and `drop`.
+The parser in lispBM operates on an abstracted character stream that provides four operations: `more`, `get`, `peek` and `drop`.

 1. `more` checks if there are elements left in the character stream and returns a boolean.
 2. `get` returns the character at the head of the character stream and removes it from the stream.
 3. `peek` takes an integer offset and returns a character found at the point in the stream (counted from the head of the stream).
 4. `drop` removes N characters from the stream.